sscheib/sscheib.github.io/_posts/2023-10-03-ansible-role-rhel_iso_kickstart.md

           [..]
 ```

-### Downloading an ISO and enabling FIPS for the ISO
+### Downloading an `ISO image` and enabling `FIPS` for the `ISO image`

-Enabling FIPS on top of downloading the image is not much more complicated.
+Enabling `FIPS` on top of downloading the image is not much more complicated.
 You need to configure the following:

-- Which ISO to download
+- Which `ISO image` to download
 - Where to download it to
-- The permissions of both the download directory and the ISO
+- The permissions of both the download directory and the `ISO image`
 - Provide the API token to authenticate against the Red Hat Customer Portal
 - Disable Kickstart validation
 - Specify a temporary work directory and the permissions to it
-- Specify a temporary mount path to mount the original downloaded ISO (to extract it's content)
+- Specify a temporary mount path to mount the original downloaded `ISO image` (to extract it's content)
-- Destination path to the custom ISO along with the permissions of it
+- Destination path to the custom `ISO image` along with the permissions of it
-- Enabling the option to enable FIPS
+- Enabling the option to enable `FIPS`
-- Enabling the option to recreate the custom ISO every time
+- Enabling the option to recreate the custom `ISO image` every time
 - Enabling the option to implanting an MD5 checksum which can be checked during booting

 An example playbook could look something like this: